Guide To Hiking Orderville Canyon: A Great Alternative to The Subway

 This hike is closed when water levels are high during spring run-off.

-Depending on how outdoorsy you feel like being, there are a few options, from camping to hotels on any budget.
+Depending on how outdoorsy you feel like being, there are a few options, from camping to hotels in Springdale.

 We camped at Lava Point.
-Starting in 2022, reservations are required at Lava Point.
+Reservations are required at Lava Point.

 You can also camp at Watchman Campground or South Campground.
 Reservations are required for all camping and can be made on recreation.gov.